Child Car Seats

 Requirements for car seats

-Buy a car seat appropriate for your child's current weight, height, and age: 1
+Buy a car seat appropriate for your child's current weight, height, and age: footnote 1

 - Use a rear-facing car seat that reclines and faces the rear for your baby.
 It is safest for your baby to remain in a rear-facing infant seat until he or she reaches the maximum weight or height allowed by the car seat's manufacturer.
 See a picture of a rear-facing car seat .
 When your child outgrows a rear-facing infant seat, look for another rear-facing car seat.
 Some rear-facing car seats are made for children up to 20 kg (45 lb).

 - Use a forward-facing seat that faces the front and has a harness.
-Use a toddler seat when your child outgrows the maximum weight or height allowed by the manufacturer of the rear-facing infant seat.
-Keep using a toddler seat until your child no longer fits in it.
-Some infant seats can be converted into toddler seats.
+Use a forward-facing seat when your child outgrows the maximum weight or height allowed by the manufacturer of the rear-facing infant seat.
+Keep using a forward-facing seat until your child no longer fits in it.
+Some infant seats can be converted into forward-facing seats.
 See a picture of a forward-facing car seat .